This article was published in Australian Dictionary of Biography, Volume 11, (MUP), 1988

 After World War I Porcelli designed, carved and sculpted many war memorials, notably the bronze soldiers of Kalgoorlie and Boulder and the female figure of Peace at the Western Australian Railways workshops at Midland.
 His work suffered from the constraints set by limited funds and memorial committees.
 All his major figures were cast in Italy.

 Some of Porcelli's busts are in Sydney.
 In the mid-1920s he worked in Melbourne, creating the twelve freestone panels to adorn the inner Shrine of Remembrance.
 He exerted little influence on the art world there and returned to Perth where he died on 28 June 1943.
 Survived by his wife and children, he was buried in the Catholic section of Karrakatta cemetery.
 Porcelli's name is etched into the bronze and stone of many memorials in Western Australia.
 Behind the lean whimsical face, moustached and spectacled, was an unassuming capable artist.
-The Italian community and the Fremantle City Council plan to erect a statue of Porcelli in St John's Square.
+A statue of Porcelli by the sculptor Greg James stands in St John's Square, Fremantle.

 This article was first published in hardcopy in Australian Dictionary of Biography, Volume 11, (MUP), 1988